cesarforteslima/Sahel-review/README.md

 ## Citation:

-##### AMA Style
-Černý V, Priehodová E, Fortes-Lima C. A Population Genetic Perspective on Subsistence Systems in the Sahel/Savannah Belt of Africa and the Historical Role of Pastoralism.
-Genes.
-2023; 14(3):758. https://doi.org/10.3390/genes14030758

-##### Chicago Style
 Černý, Viktor, Edita Priehodová, and Cesar Fortes-Lima.
 2023.
-"A Population Genetic Perspective on Subsistence Systems in the Sahel/Savannah Belt of Africa and the Historical Role of Pastoralism" Genes 14, no. 3: 758. https://doi.org/10.3390/genes14030758
+"A Population Genetic Perspective on Subsistence Systems in the Sahel/Savannah Belt of Africa and the Historical Role of Pastoralism" ***Genes*** 14, no. 3: 758.
+PMID: 36981029. https://doi.org/10.3390/genes14030758